-This is something that might be very difficult to answer.
-Whatever you choose to talk about, important to remember is to say what the outcome was and state what you learned from this experience.
-Don't say that you were fired!
+Whatever you choose to talk about here, it's important to remember is to say what the outcome was (hopefully you turned it around!) and state what you learned from this experience.

 Why do you think you'd be good at this role?

-Here you could pick up on where you left off with "what are your strengths", i.e. relating all your skills and attributes to the responsibilities you would undertake in the role.
-If you're a clear and confident speaker, for example, and your job will involve answering lots of telephones, then this is the sort of thing you'd need to mention.
+Here you could relate all your skills and attributes to the responsibilities you would undertake in the role.
+If you're a clear and confident speaker with good communication skills, for example, and your job will involve answering lots of telephones, then you can apply the qualities you bring to the table to the job specification.

 What can you bring to this organisation?

-Do you feel you can work well unsupervised/in a team/both?
+Do you feel you can work well unsupervised, in a team or both?

 Mention some incidents where you had to work in a team, perhaps a drama performance, or a sporting event where you had to come together with your teammates.